IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Experiments

 The size of $\alpha$ depends on both the number of clusters $k$ and the size of the dataset $n$.
 For a large dataset, the test size becomes significantly large.
 It causes a large number of computations during the generation of test labels at every iteration.
 Hence, we use the size of a subset of the dataset.
 Here, we use $n=50,000$.
-Similarly, $K$ also can be a bottleneck for the system.
+Similarly, $K$ may also be a bottleneck for the system.
 We use the number of clusters present in the prototype for computing $\alpha$.
 We also fix $K$ to a reasonably high value.
-Here we use $K=50$.
+Here, we use $K=50$.
 Although this strategy eliminates the dynamic nature of the test size, it ensures scalability.
-We provide further experiments based on this strategy for large-scale datasets.